Skip to Content

 Crotch Saddle Sores and Riding Position

-Less common than the issues with clothing or saddles, is riders who develop saddle sores because they tilt their pelvis forward while riding.
+Less common than the issues with clothing or saddles, are riders who develop saddle sores because they tilt their pelvis forward while riding.
 This directs the body weight away from the seat bones and onto the delicate tissues of the front of the pelvis.
 These issues can be corrected through work to develop a more stable seat and open posture while riding.
 Centered Riding by Sally Swift, is, again, my go-to recommendation for riders seeking to develop a seat that helps them ride with comfort and confidence.

 Click to share: